 The company offers multi-day tours throughout the island of Flores.
 They also offer multi-day boat tours to Komodo National Park.
-These multi-day tours ($464 for a three day two night tour, and $670 for a four day three night tour) allows families to spend more time with the dragons.
+These multi-day tours (a three day two night tour, and a four day three night tour) allows families to spend more time with the dragons.
 And you can also spend more time snorkeling in the areas surrounding the park.
 Komodo snorkeling is so fun because of all the coral that surround the islands.

 If you’re pressed for time, the one day Komodo tour gives you the best bang for your buck.
-For $110, this one day tour gives you the highlights of Komodo National Park, from hiking to snorkeling.
+The one day tour gives you the highlights of Komodo National Park, from hiking to snorkeling.

 What you’ll love about a Komodo island tour